 Some key points to remember:

-If you are not registered during the summer but have not graduated or withdrawn from MIT, you are still considered a continuing student.
-However, graduate students doing research or thesis work during the summer must register for the summer session in accordance with Graduate Policies & Procedures.
+- Graduate students do not have to register for IAP, but those doing research or thesis work during the summer must register for the summer session in accordance with Graduate Policies & Procedures.

 Regular student status normally ends on the last day of your final term unless you withdraw, take a leave of absence, complete your graduate thesis early, or are required to leave MIT during a term.
 In these cases, your student status ends on the date you leave/withdraw or the date that your department submits your final thesis grade.

 If you are considering interrupting your time at MIT, undergraduates should consult with their academic advisor and/or Student Support Services (S3).
 Graduate students should consult with their academic advisor, research advisor, and/or a GradSupport Dean.
 We also encourage you to consider impacts to:

 - Athletic eligibility

 - MIT Student Health Insurance Plan (MIT SHIP)

 - Academic progress